-Ms. Dimitrov is independent for the purposes of NI 58-101.
+Mr. Lundin is not independent for the purposes of NI 58-101 because he is an immediate family member of William Lundin, an executive officer of the Corporation.

 Corporate Cease Trade Orders or Bankruptcies

 No proposed director is, as of the date hereof, or has been, within ten years before the date of this Information Circular, a director, chief executive officer or chief financial officer of any company (including the Corporation), that: